splunk/observability-workshop/content/en/imt/docs/monitoring-as-code/terraform.md

 Monitoring as code adopts the same approach as infrastructure as code.
 You can manage monitoring the same way you do applications, servers, or other infrastructure components.

-You can monitoring as code to build out your visualisations, what to monitor, and when to alert, among other things.
+You can use monitoring as code to build out your visualisations, what to monitor, and when to alert, among other things.
 This means your monitoring setup, processes, and rules can be versioned, shared, and reused.

 Full documentation for the Splunk Terraform Provider is available [here](https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs).

-Remaining in your AWS/EC2 instance, change into the `signalfx-jumpstart` directory
+Remaining in your AWS/EC2 instance, change into the `o11y-cloud-jumpstart` directory

 {{< tabpane >}}
 {{< tab header="Change directory" lang="bash" >}}
-cd ~/signalfx-jumpstart
+cd observability-content-contrib/integration-examples/terraform-jumpstart
 {{</tab >}}
 {{< /tabpane >}}